Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

-Drs.
-Akers, Schalit, Thayer, and Hamilton use modern computer-aided techniques and three-dimensional models to show you exactly how your jaw surgery will be approached.
+Dr. Akers, Dr. Schalit, Dr. Thayer and Dr. Pinker use modern computer-aided techniques and three-dimensional models to show you exactly how your jaw surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the proposed treatment.

-If you are a candidate for corrective jaw surgery, Dr. Akers, Dr. Schalit, Dr. Thayer, and Dr. Hamilton will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Drs.
+Akers, Schalit, Thayer and Pinker will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect